LocationBethany Beach, United States

 EngineerLong, Tann & D’Onofrio Structural Engineers

-From the architect.
+Text description provided by the architects.
 Sea Del Estates is small, gated oceanfront community located in Bethany Beach, Delaware.
 The majority of the 42 houses located in the community are second homes used primarily during the summer months.
 Most of the houses were originally constructed in the 1970’s and 1980’s and are simple wood framed structures.

 To protect against potential flooding, County ordinances require that the houses be elevated twelve feet above sea level.
 Consequently, these houses were typically framed on wood piles.
 Building codes also require that enclosed space located below the mean flood level be constructed with “break-away” walls.
 These walls will come apart in the event of a major storm and subsequent flooding.

 The starting point for this project was a small wood framed structure located on an oceanfront lot.
 The existing house was less than optimal in terms of size, layout, and openness to the ocean views.
 Years of exposure to the ocean winds, blowing sand and salt water, had taken its toll physically on the structure as well.